Academic Rules and Practices

 • Students may not use a second monitor, second computer, or other electronic devices, including smartwatches, during an examination.

 • Students must have an operating, forward-facing camera and microphone.
 It is the student's responsibility to ensure that the student's computer has these functions and that they are functioning well before the examination.
-The camera must be turned on and the student's shoulders and upper body must be fully visible.
+The camera must be turned on, and the student's shoulders and upper body must be fully visible at all times during the exam.

 • Students must establish a quiet examination location where the student will be undisturbed for the duration of the examination.
 Unless otherwise authorized by the administration, students in online courses are not allowed to come to the campus to take their examinations.